tummala-hareesh/ml_zoomcamp_ht/notes/week-9-notes.md

 - and make sure the `lambda_handler` function is created.

 # 5 Preparing a Docker image
+- Many dependices should be handled
+- Ex: TFlite for ubunut vs aws python build
+- Serializable ararys
+- docker image working with tflite

 # 6 Creating the lambda function